-\paragraph{Canonical placements and solution preservation.} Recall that the yellow and blue pieces represent the variables $x$ and $y$, respectively.
-In Figure~\ref{fig:swap-precise}, all variable pieces encode the middle value of their respective interval $I(x)$ or $I(y)$, and this defines their canonical placements.
+Recall that the yellow and blue pieces represent the variables $x$ and $y$, respectively.
+In \Cref{fig:swap-precise}, all variable pieces encode the value $0$.
 For a placement of the six pieces to be canonical, we require that the yellow and blue pieces have edge-edge contacts to the orange piece as shown and that the turquoise piece is enclosed by the left yellow and blue pieces and the orange piece as shown.

-We prove now Lemma~\ref{lem:preservation}, about solution preservation, for the swap. \begin{proof}[Proof of Lemma~\ref{lem:preservation} for the swap] Suppose that for a given solution to the \etrinv formula $\Phi$, there exists a canonical placement of the previously introduced pieces $\p_{i-1}$ that encodes that solution.
-To extend the placement to the pieces $\p_i$, i.e., with the yellow, blue, turquoise and orange pieces of this swap included, we place the yellow and blue pieces so that they represent the value of $x$ in the solution to $\Phi$.
+We prove now \Cref{lem:preservation}, about solution preservation, for the swap. \begin{proof}[Proof of Lemma \ref{lem:preservation} for the swap] Suppose that for a given solution~$\mathbf x$ to the \etrinv formula $\Phi$, there exists a canonical placement of the previously introduced pieces $\p_{i-1}$ that encodes that solution.
+To extend the placement to the pieces $\p_i$, i.e., with the yellow, blue, turquoise and orange pieces of this swap included, we place the yellow and blue pieces so that they represent the value of $x$ and $y$ in $\mathbf x$.
 This leaves room for the orange piece to be placed with the required edge-edge contacts to the blue and yellow pieces.
 The turquoise piece has enough wiggle room to be placed correctly as well. \end{proof}

-\paragraph{Fingerprinting and almost-canonical placement.}
+\subsubsection{Fingerprinting and almost-canonical placement}

-Here we are less detailed in the application of Lemma~\ref{lem:multipleFingerprints} (Multiple Fingerprints) than in the section about the anchor.
-The reason is simply that the arguments repeat almost exactly to the letter and we want to avoid unnecessary repetition.
+Here we are less detailed in the application of \Cref{lem:multipleFingerprints} (Multiple Fingerprints) than in the section about the anchor in order to avoid unnecessary repetition.

-Recall that in Lemma~\ref{lem:AlmostCanonicalPlacement}, we assume that the previous pieces $\p_{i-1}$ are in an aligned $(i-1)\slack$-placement and we want to conclude that the new pieces $\p_i$ are have an almost canonical placement.
+Recall that in \Cref{lem:AlmostCanonicalPlacement}, we assume that the previous pieces $\p_{i-1}$ have an aligned $(i-1)\slack$-placement and we want to conclude that the new pieces $\p_i$ have an almost canonical placement.